-Anyone who pays the slightest attention to financial news has probably heard that interest rates have power to affect the home buying market.
+Anyone who pays the slightest attention to the financial news has probably heard that interest rates have the power to affect the home buying market.
 The amount of interest that people pay for what is generally the largest loan they will ever take has a significant effect on the loan and borrowers' ability to access it.
 This guide identifies how interest rates can change a mortgage applicant's buying power, as well as the real estate market at large.

 1. How Do Average Mortgage Interest Rates Change?

 Like other interest rates, mortgage interest rates tend to go up and down over time.
 Although changes from one week to the next may seem minimal, after a period of several years, mortgage interest rates may rise or drop significantly.
 For much of the 2010s, mortgage interest rates hovered around 3.5-4.5 percent.
 This is a far cry from interest rates ranging from 5.3-6.5 percent in 2008, just before the housing crisis began.

 Mortgage interest rates are indexed somewhat to the cost of funds from the Federal Reserve.
 Banks and other financial organizations may borrow money from the Federal Reserve at a specific interest rate.
 For a few years, that rate was around 0 percent, leading to a longer period of historically-low mortgage interest rates.
 A rise in the funds' rates correlates to a slight increase in the average interest rates for mortgages.

 2. Can Mortgage Applicants Get Different Interest Rates?